chroniclesofcode/chroniclist/README.md

 erasing in the middle of the list, inserting in the middle of the list, and general traversal.

+There is also a control provided, which uses vectors instead.
+It is very clear that a vector is SIGNIFICANTLY faster by about 5x than our list, which make sense given that we have to do 5x the operations for an insert into our list.
+The traversal is also much faster - by about 3x, but all of these are within reason since our traversals cannot be optimized by the compiler/cpu very much.

 The implementation of my list is a vector of struct nodes, each node containing the template value.
 Since this is designed in a vector, we cannot use pointers (nor would I want to) to the next value, since these memory address will change